 A family day outdoors comes in many shapes and sizes in Puerto Rico.
 With 36 nature reserves and 19 state forests, nearly 300 beaches and three bioluminescent bays, imposing mountains and mysterious caves, it's easy to enjoy the Island's great outdoors with kids in tow.

 From kayaking around San Juan to ziplining through the rainforest, discover why Puerto Rico is one of the best places in the Caribbean to travel with kids!

-Near El Yunque National Forest, where you can spend the day hiking and bask under waterfalls, is Carabalí Rainforest Park, a 600-acre, action-packed ranch waiting for an energy-filled group.
-Discover endemic flora and fauna as you set out on a horseback riding tour at the foothills of El Yunque, make a splash and take a swimming break at the Mameyes river, or ride along with the breathtaking views of the Atlantic Ocean.
+Near El Yunque National Forest, where you can spend the day hiking and basking under waterfalls, is Carabalí Rainforest Adventure Park: A 600-acre ranch perfect for an action-packed day with the family.
+Discover endemic flora and fauna as you set out on a horseback-riding tour in the foothills, take a swimming break at the Mameyes River, or ride along the beach with breathtaking views of the Atlantic Ocean.

-Soar like a bird
+Soar Like a Bird